Fairholmes Car Park

 The cycle hire centre at Fairholmes forms part of a visitor complex including Visitor Centre, refreshment kiosk and ranger services.
 Toilets (including disabled facilities), picnic tables and seating areas are all provided on site.

-The car park is run by Severn Trent Water.
-There are pay and display machines and the charges are £2.50 for two hours or £4.70 all day (prices current Feb 2017).
+The car park is run by Severn Trent Water and there are pay and display machines.

 The friendly and knowledgeable Cycle Hire staff are on hand to offer help and advice and can repair small mechanical problems or fully service your bike.
 The Visitor Centre provides maps and guides on the area.